hon

 Diet plays a role in depression.
 A healthy, nutritious diet, low in sugar in low in refined carbohydrates is needed for children and adults.
 Children need breakfast.
 Breakfast in school is often high in sugar and refined carbohydrates.
 Children need a healthy breakfast at home, before going to school.
 Some children are more sensitive, and this is true of adults as well.
 Some adults suffering with depression might eat only one meal a day, not necessarily nutritious.

-Excessive television and movies, and video games,can be a factor for some children, and adults, in both depression, ADHD, and other mental health disorders.
+Excessive television and movies, video games,can be a factor for some children, and adults, in both depression, ADHD, and other mental health disorders.
 For some experiencing mental health problems, it might be better to do without TV and movies completely.
-It is a measure that can be implemented for six months, to see if it does not contribute to better mental health in children or adults.
+It is a measure that can be implemented for six months, to see if it contributes to better mental health in children or adults.

-The stimulation with many action movies and the fast pace of television commercials, can correspond with a plummet in levels of key neurotransmitters, resulting in depression or even contributing to bipolar disorder.
+The stimulation with many action movies, with the fast pace of television commercials, can correspond with a plummet in levels of key neurotransmitters, resulting in depression or even contributing to bipolar disorder.
 For children, cartoons and children's movies, Disney, etc, can be contributing to depression, for some children, and it might be an area that a parent can give attention to.

 The average child will: